turkus/live-premailer/README.md

 $ lpremailer runserver --staticdir=/home/turkus/programming/myproject
 ```

-``--staticdir`` is an option needed for displaying images, because browsers don't allow to do it (CORS).
+``--staticdir`` is an option needed for css files which dev templates use and for displaying images, because browsers don't allow to do it (CORS).
 It should point to path where ``static`` directory is located.

 After that operation browser should run and display listing of all files in current directory.
 At this point we don't have our "live" html to preview.
 To do that please follow next steps.